matbme/matbme/README.md

 ## Welcome to my own little plane of Oblivion! 🪐

-My name is Mateus Begnini Melchiades and I am a developer and researcher and **Machine Learning** at Unisinos University in São Leopoldo, Brazil.
+My name is Mateus Begnini Melchiades and I am a developer and researcher in **Machine Learning** at Unisinos University in São Leopoldo, Brazil.
 I am currently majoring at the same university in **Computer Science** and expect to graduate in 2023.
 My field of study is centered towards NLP and Neural Networks for health and finance applications.

 When I'm not busy with school and/or work I usually ~~procastinate~~ create and contribute to open source projects mostly related to Linux and Neovim.
 The programming languages I usually work with are: